-'''

 pip install abce

-'''

-3. download and unzip the zip file with examples and the template from: https://github.com/AB-CE/examples
+3. download and unzip the zip file with examples and the template from: https://github.com/AB-CE/examples order to avoid that, modify the 'Run Setting' and choose 'Execute in external System Terminal'.

 1.2.4 Known Issues